 Within a year’s planning process this stage might take you from the 12 to 8 months out period.

-We’ll start by ensuring your design board is still accurate and then get into the styling and design from tablescapes to lighting.
+We’ll start by ensuring your design board is still accurate.
+Then we go about booking suppliers for the styling and design from table settings to lighting.
 I’ll bring your ideas together and inspire you with ideas.

-At the beginning of this stage I begin fleshing out the running order of the wedding day.
+At the beginning of this stage I flesh out the running order of the wedding day.
 We can then book suppliers based on a realistic schedule.
-For example, if you’re booking reception entertainment then we’ll book them for roughly the correct times meaning the quote is less likely to change as we go through the process as suppliers have been told from day one what is needed from them and when.
+For example, if you’re booking reception entertainment then we’ll book them for roughly the correct times meaning the quote is less likely to change as we go through the process.

 In a 12 month planning period this phase might take you from 7 to 4 months before your wedding.